AngelinaGentaz/An-introduction-to-epidemiological-modelling/README.md

 ## 1.2 Objectives

 The spread of an infectious agent in a population is a dynamic phenomenon.
 Many epidemiological models have been developed and have played a role in political and health decisions.
 But on what parameters are these models based?
-Are they sufficient to qualify as an "epidemiological" policy?
+Are they sufficient to qualify as an "epidemiological" policy ?
 In order to answer these questions, we propose in this report to describe an epidemiological model, to study it for a seasonal influenza epidemic, to define its characteristics, its advantages and disadvantages.
 A section will present the methodology that we applied in the choice of the model and the data as well as an explanation of the least squares method.

 Our objectives will be to model its dynamics and characteristics, such as the peak and decay of the phenomenon, and then to estimate the different parameters of the infection using a mathematical resolution.
 To do this, we will detail the method used by presenting our chosen model and our dataset.
 Secondly, we will present and explain the results obtained from our modelling.
 Finally, we will discuss the effectiveness of the techniques that allowed us to gather our results and build our work in order to conclude this study.